Malaysian Institute of Integrity: History

 On 1 November 2003, Malaysia’s fifth Prime Minister, Abdullah Ahmad Badawi, announced the establishment of a public ethics institute and the implementation of the National Integrity Plan to promote effective governance, accountability, and efficiency in both the public and private sectors.
 This announcement was made during a press conference following his first Cabinet meeting in Putrajaya after assuming office as Prime Minister.
 The Malaysian Integrity Institute (IIM) was established under the Companies Act on 4 March 2004 as a company limited by guarantee under the Prime Minister’s Department.
 Following this, Abdullah officially launched the institute and the National Integrity Plan (PIN) on 23 April 2004.

 The IIM was established as the coordinating and monitoring agency for the PIN, with the objective of building a resilient Malaysia that upholds integrity and embraces universal noble values.
 The government also declared 5 November 2005 as National Integrity Day to cultivate integrity, promote universal noble values, and strengthen governance within society.

 Governance

 The Board of Directors is responsible for administering and setting policies for the Malaysian Integrity Institute (IIM).
 The board consists of seven members and is chaired by Tan Sri Mohd Zuki Ali.
-The IIM’s Management Team is led by Datuk Wan Suraya Wan Mohd Radzi, who has served as Chief Executive Officer since 2022.
+The IIM’s Management Team is led by Datuk Wan Suraya Wan Mohd Radzi, who has been Chief Executive Officer since 2022.